Southeastern is committed to protecting and respecting your privacy when you use our services

 London & Southeastern Railway Limited (Southeastern) is committed to protecting and respecting your privacy when you use our services.

-- What personal data we collect from you when you use our website, apps, visit our stations, contact us or use our services, or WiFi;
+- What personal data we collect from you when you interact with us, such as when you use our website, apps, visit our stations, contact us or use our services, use WiFi, or complete surveys;

 - How we collect and use that information;

 - How you can contact us if you wish to exercise any of your rights in relation to the information or make a complaint.

 You can contact the Go-Ahead Data Protection Function by writing to: